 If you live in an area where temperatures drop below freezing during the winter months, it is important to protect your pressure washer from freezing.
 Drain any remaining water from the hoses, pump, and other parts to prevent them from freezing and causing damage.
 Store the pressure washer in a dry and temperature-controlled area to avoid any issues.

-See also Is It Bad To Pressure Wash Your Car
+See also How To Charge To Pressure Wash A House

 Tip: If you are unable to store your pressure washer indoors, consider using an insulated cover to protect it from the elements.